 As required by State law [Education Code §§ 42920-42925], Aspire Public Schools ensures that all educational decisions for foster youth shall be made to ensure that each foster pupil has the opportunity to meet the same academic achievement standards to which all pupils are held.
-For additional information concerning services for foster children and youth, please contact your school's main office.
+For additional information concerning services for foster children and youth, please contact the Regional Director of Student Services.
+Contact information for the RD may be obtained through your school's main office.